lifebit-ai/cloudos-cli/README.md

     --project-name "$PROJECT_NAME" \
     --workflow-name $WORKFLOW_NAME \
     --job-config $JOB_PARAMS \
-    --resumable \
+    --resumable
-    --batch
 ```

+> Note: from cloudos-cli 2.7.0, the default executor is AWS batch.
+The previous Apache [ignite](https://www.nextflow.io/docs/latest/ignite.html#apache-ignite)
+> executor is being removed progressively from CloudOS, so most likely will not be available in your CloudOS.
+Cloudos-cli is still supporting ignite during this
+> period, by adding the `--ignite` flag to the `cloudos job run` command.
+Please, note that if you use `--ignite` flag in a CloudOS without ignite support,
+> the command fail.

-#### Execution platform support
+#### Azure execution platform support

-CloudOS can be configured to use AWS (Amazon Web Services) or Microsoft Azure compute platforms.
+CloudOS can also be configured to use Microsoft Azure compute platforms.
-By default `cloudos-cli` is configured to use AWS execution platform.
 If your CloudOS is configured to
 use Azure, you will need to take into consideration the following:

 - When sending jobs to CloudOS using `cloudos job run` or `cloudos job run-curated-examples` commands, please use the option `--execution-platform azure`.
-- Options `--batch` and `--spot` are not taking effect when using Azure execution platform.
+- Option `--spot` is not taking effect when using Azure execution platform.
 - Due to the lack of AWS batch queues in Azure, `cloudos queue list` command is not working.

 Other than that, `cloudos-cli` will work very similarly.
 For instance, this is a typical send job command: